jimmyable/jimmyjoseph.github.io/_posts/2017-10-20-ai-tictactoe.md

 ## Further Support

 If you don't know how Python works, this code was inspired `heavily` from [Al Sweigart's](https://inventwithpython.com/chapter10.html) resources.
-He provides very detailed and beginner friendly python books and they're all free.
+He provides very detailed, and beginner friendly python books and they're all free.

 ## Are you still here?